gjbex/Fortran-MOOC/docs/compiler_issues.md

 # Compiler issues

-As all sofware, compilers have their own quirks and pecularities.
+As all software, compilers have their own quirks and peculiarities.

 ## GCC gfortran